svanderburg/libnixxml/README.md

 ```

 To parse the attribute set in the XML code fragment above (that uses a verbose
-notation) and construct a struct out of it, we invoke the
+notation) and derive a struct from it, we invoke the
 `NixXML_parse_verbose_heterogeneous_attrset()` function.
 The parameters specify
 that the XML code fragment should be parsed as follows: